xioren/uvd/README.md

 + minimal downloader for youtube and vimeo
-+ currently downloads the best audio and video streams by default with no options
++ downloads the best audio and video streams by default with no options
 + requires ffmpeg to join streams
 + *nix only